Generic Name: zonisamide (zoe-NIS-a-mide)

 - Do not suddenly stop taking zonisamide.
-Suddenly stopping zonisamide may cause seizures to occur more often.
+Suddenly stopping zonisamide may cause serious problems (eg, seizures to occur more often, seizures that will not stop).
 If you need to stop zonisamide, your doctor will gradually lower your dose.

 - If you miss a dose of zonisamide, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use zonisamide.

 - Zonisamide may cause dizziness, drowsiness, or vision changes.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use zonisamide with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Check with your doctor before you drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using zonisamide; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.